 b.
 Activities within 100-Year Floodplains must comply with applicable Federal Emergency Management Agency (FEMA)-approved state and/or local floodplain management permitting requirements.
 Proponents may need to coordinate with FEMA and apply for a formal change to the flood insurance study products or forward a set of project plans and relevant technical documentation in a digital format to the Risk Analysis Branch Chief, Mitigation Division, FEMA, Region 1, 99 High Street, Boston, Massachusetts 02110.
 Applicants should provide a copy of any documentation to the Corps along with the PCN.

 22. Storage of Seasonal Structures.
 Seasonal or recreational structures such as pier sections, floats, aquaculture structures, etc. that are removed from the waterway for a portion of the year (often referred to as seasonal structures) shall be stored in an upland location landward of mean high water (MHW) or OHW and not in wetlands, tidal wetlands, their substrate or mudflats.
 These seasonal structures may be stored on the fixed, pile-supported portion of the structure that is waterward of MHW or OHW.
-Seasonal storage of structures in tidal and non-tidal navigable waters, e.g., in a protected cove on a mooring, requires Corps approval.
+Seasonal storage of structures in navigable waters, e.g., in a protected cove on a mooring, requires Corps approval.

 23. Spawning, Breeding, and Migratory Areas